FebraS/OtpAuth-Migration/README.md

 import migration_pb2 as otp

 # Real URIs will have a long, complex 'data' parameter.
-migration_uri = "otpauth-migration://offline?data=A..."
+migrationUri = "otpauth-migration://offline?data=A..."

 # Call the function to get the individual OTP URIs
-individualOtpUris = getOTPAuthPerLineFromOPTAuthMigration(migration_uri)
+individualOtpUris = getOTPAuthPerLineFromOPTAuthMigration(migrationUri)

 # Print the results
 if individualOtpUris: